Event FAQs

 Partial and total solutions will be considered.

-The general CSO is open continuously until the date stipulated, so solutions can be submitted at a time during the open period.
+Each CSO is open continuously until the date stipulated.
+Solutions can be submitted at a time during the open period.

-Slides (pitch decks) are meant to be more concise and get across the main idea, but the “brief” is essentially the more detailed proposal that drills down into the specifics of the solution being submitted.
+Slides (pitch decks) are meant to act as a supporting document to the solution brief.
+The solution brief is a detailed proposal that drills down into the specifics of the solution being submitted.

-Confirming that there are no general formatting requirements for the CSO submission of solutions (i.e. margins, type font, rules for acronyms, etc.)?
+Are there formatting requirements for the CSO submission of solutions (i.e. margins, type font, rules for acronyms, etc.)?

 There are no formatting requirements.

-Regarding the Installations of the Future CSO, can you confirm that it is acceptable to include multiple “Areas of Interest” in one single proposal response under this solicitation as long as it is clearly identified to which areas of interest it includes?
+Is it acceptable to include multiple “Areas of Interest” in one single proposal response under the CSO solicitation as long as it is clearly identified to which areas of interest it includes?

 If our submission is selected without funding and placed in the ERDC library, when we get selected how soon we can receive the fund?